 Upon completion of the baccalaureate degree, students in the world language education major are expected to:

 - Apply theories of human development and learning to their teaching through the design of lessons and units of instruction.

 - Plan, implement and assess instructional strategies.

 - Exhibit professional and ethical behavior when working with students, their parents, other educators and community members.

-- Have developed oral and written proficiency in their language (for French, German, Russian, Spanish), or reading proficiency (for Latin), at the level prescribed by ACTFL/NCATE and BGSU.
+- Have developed oral and written proficiency in their world language (for Chinese, French, German, Italian, Japanese, Russian, Spanish), or reading proficiency (for Latin), at the level prescribed by ACTFL/NCATE and BGSU.